 Counseling Services offers confidential personal and crisis counseling for students to help them achieve their academic and personal goals.
 Individual counseling sessions address issues such as stress/anxiety, depression, relationship difficulties, academic concerns, sleep issues, alcohol and other drug use and suicide.
 Counseling Services is located in the Wellness Center on the ground floor of St. Joseph wing in Our Lady of Guadalupe Hall.

 Health Services offers confidential non-emergency medical care to students to support their health and wellness.
 A registered nurse is available to help students with the flu, cold symptoms, upper respiratory issues, sore throat, pain, swelling, nausea, vomiting, health education, pregnancy and sexually transmitted illnesses.
 A nurse practitioner offers a weekly clinic for students who may need medical prescriptions called into a local pharmacy.
-Fees for immunizations, supplies and labs can be billed to the student's account at the college.
-Fees for lab work that must be sent off-campus to a clinic should be paid at the appointment (or directly to the provider of lab services).
 Health Services is located in the Wellness Center on the ground floor of St. Joseph wing in Our Lady of Guadalupe Hall.

 For more information, contact Kerri Rigsby, RN, Director of Health Services, at firstname.lastname@example.org or 406.447.5438.

-Student Activities and Leadership supports student government, clubs and organizations, new student orientation, program board, room reservations for student club-sponsored events, radio station, student newspaper, lectures, and outdoor activities.
+Student Activities and Leadership supports student government, clubs and organizations, new student orientation, program board, room reservations for student club-sponsored events, student newspaper, lectures, and outdoor activities.
 Student Activities and Leadership coordinates campus-wide activities such as Welcome Week, Homecoming Week and Softball Weekend.
 Student Activities and Leadership is located in the lower level of the Campus Center in the hallway on the south side of All Saints Hall.
-The Campus Center is located in the southwest corner of campus facing Benton Avenue.

-For more information, contact Patrick Harris, Director of Student Activities and Leadership, at email@example.com or Brad Maddock, Assistant Director of Student Activities at firstname.lastname@example.org or 406.447.5453.
+For more information, contact Patrick Harris, Director of Student Activities and Leadership, at email@example.com or 406.447.4380 or Brad Maddock, Assistant Director of Student Activities at firstname.lastname@example.org or 406.447.5453.

 Security at Carroll College is contracted through Securitas, a private security company which also serves the State Capitol, Federal Reserve Bank and St. Peter's Hospital in Helena.
-Security officers patrol the campus from 7pm-7am.
+Security officers patrol the campus from 3pm-7am.
 Parking patrol is maintained from 7am-3pm.
-Security questions are directed to the Student Life Office on the second floor of O'Connell Hall on the eastern edge of campus facing Benton Avenue.
+Security questions are directed to the Student Life Office on the second floor of O'Connell Hall.

 For more information, contact Maureen Ward, Director of Community Living, at email@example.com or 406.447.4378.

-Dining Services at Carroll College is contracted through Sodexo Campus Services.
-Sodexo provides campus dining, catering services, concessions in the PE Center and Nelson Stadium, a coffee shop in the Campus Center and a lunch cart in Simperman Hall.
+Dining services at Carroll College is contracted through Sodexo Campus Services.
+Sodexo provides campus dining in the St. Thomas Aquinas Commons (STAC) in the Campus Center, concessions in the PE Center and Nelson Stadium, Jazzman's coffee shop and Wholly Habernero in the Campus Center and a lunch cart in Simperman Hall.
 Students with dietary or nutrition concerns can work with Sodexo staff on campus for dietary accommodations or on-line with a corporate dietician for nutritional or allergy concerns.
-Dining Services is located on the east side of the dining hall in the Campus Center facing Benton Avenue.
+Sodexo is located on the east side of the dining hall in the Campus Center.

-Dining Services provides monthly special events in the dining hall.
-In addition, Dining Services also provides a late night breakfast during final exams week, an annual Super Bowl party, Saturday morning breakfasts on home football game weekends and delicious Sunday brunches.
+Sodexo provides monthly special events in the dining hall.
+In addition, Sodexo provides a late night breakfast during final exams week, an annual Super Bowl party, and delicious holiday meals.
 The dining hall is valued at Carroll for the social interaction as much as for participating in the meals.
-Assessment Data

 For more information on meal plans, contact Maureen Ward, Director of Community Living, at firstname.lastname@example.org or 406.447.4378.
-For more information on nutrition and dietary needs, contact Linda Bahr, General Manager, Campus Dining, at 406.447.5194.
+For more information on nutrition and dietary needs, contact Steve Bourque, General Manager, Sodexo, at email@example.com, 406.447.5194.

 The Carroll Code of Student Conduct applies to conduct that occurs on College premises and at College sponsored activities, and to off-campus conduct that adversely affects the College community or the pursuit of its objectives.
 Each students is responsible for his/her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the entire academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
 The Carroll Code shall apply to a student's conduct even if the student withdraws or graduates from school while a disciplinary matter is pending.
 The Vice President for Student Life shall decide whether the Carroll Code should be applied to conduct occurring off-campus, on a case-by-case basis, in his/her sole discretion.

-The Vice President for Student Life is responsible for the supervision of the directors of Community Living, Career Services and Testing, Health Services and Student Activities and Leadership.
+Dr. Jim Hardwick, the Vice President for Student Life, is responsible for the supervision of the directors of Community Living, Career Services, Counseling Services, Health Services, Huntahausen Activity Center and Student Activities and Leadership.
 The position also collaborates in supervising the contracts with Securitas (campus security) and Sodexo (campus dining).
-The Vice President for Student Life is located in 211 O'Connell Hall.
+Dr, Hardwick is located in 211 O'Connell Hall.

-The Vice President for Student LIfe is expected to represent the needs of Student Life departments in the college's strategic planning, budgeting, development of student service plans, and enhancement of out-of-classroom student learning.
+As the Vice President for Student LIfe, Dr. Hardwick is expected to represent the needs of Student Life departments in the college's strategic planning, budgeting, development of student service plans, and enhancement of out-of-classroom student learning.
 The position works closely with the college president, the senior administration of the college and the student president of the Associated Students of Carroll College to support the needs of students.